matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 sound
-  A sound to be played when this notification arrives. 'default' means to play a default sound.
+  A sound to be played when this notification arrives. 'default' means to play a default sound. highlight
+  Whether or not this message should be highlighted in the UI.
+This will normally take the form of presenting the message in a different colour and/or weight.
+The UI might also be adjusted to draw particular attention to the room in which the event occurred.
+The value may be omitted from the highlight tweak, in which case it should be read as if it had a value of true.

 Tweaks are passed transparently through the Home Server so client applications and push gateways may agree on additional tweaks, for example, how to flash the notification light on a mobile device.

+If a kind of tweak that a client understands is not specified in an action, the client may choose a sensible behaviour for the tweak.

 Push Rules: Conditions:
 -----------------------